HuskyCougar/ndjson-utilities/README.md

 album_tracks = json[ "music" ][ "album" ][ "tracks" ]
 ```

-## print_nested_data.py
+## ndjson_print_structure.py

 This is a script that uses the `print_nested_data` function and reads NDJSON data from either a file or standard input (STDIN).
 It deconstructs the data structure, similar to what was shown above.

 I have an alias for this script in my bash run com file (.bashrc).
 Here's how to set it up:

  - Open your bash configuration file using `nano ~/.bashrc`.
- - Add a line at the end similar to: `alias ndjsonstruct=/path/to/ndjson_nested_structure.py` (replace `/path/to/ndjson_nested_structure.py` with the actual path to your script).
+ - Add a line at the end similar to: `alias ndjsonnested=/path/to/ndjson_nested_structure.py` (replace `/path/to/ndjson_nested_structure.py` with the actual path to your script).
- - After saving the changes, source the bash configuration file using `source ~/.bashrc` to reload it and start using the alias `ndjsonstruct`.
+ - After saving the changes, source the bash configuration file using `source ~/.bashrc` to reload it and start using the alias `ndjsonnested`.

 This is a command-line tool that uses the `print_nested_data` and reads ndjson data from either a file or from STDIN and deconstructs the data just as it is shown above.